charlesrollin/tiny_search_engine/README.md

 ### Zoom In

 Detail specific technical choices and their reasons.
+Potential subjects:

+* The use of read / write queues (part of it is already detailled in the Limitations section)
+* The WeightFactory

+Maybe this should be moved as an Appendix?

 ### Limitations